Key takeaways

 - Call Aetna directly and ask to be connected with someone who could provide detailed information about coverage for Humira.
 Check whether your member ID card has a phone number for pharmacy benefits.

 - Try logging into your Aetna account online.
-You may be able to search for certain medications like Humira to see if your specific plan covers it and, if it does, how much it will cost.
+You may be able to search the formulary for certain medications like Humira to see if your specific plan covers it and, if it does, how much it will cost.

 What alternatives are there if Humira is not covered by my insurance?